Th4rg0r/Multilanguage-Sentence-Encoder-Trainer/README.md

 python train.py --optimize
 ```

-**Option B: Train with Default Parameters**
+**Option B: Train with a Specific Configuration**

-This will use the default parameters specified in `config.yaml` to pre-train the model.
+This will use a specific set of hyperparameters to pre-train the model.

 ```bash
 python train.py
 ```

+By default, the script will automatically load the **best hyperparameters** found by the last `--optimize` run.
+If you want to ignore the optimization results and use the specific parameters written in the `config.yaml` file, set `override_with_custom_params.enabled` to `true` in the `train` section of the config.

 **Step 4: Fine-tune the Model**